mines-csci341/mines-csci341.github.io/csci341-spr21-syllabus.md

 This schedule is tentative, and is subject to change.
 Note, reading includes activities in the zyBook; those are required to be completed prior to the start of class.
 Assignments are due the date they are listed unless a due date is given in parentheses.

+Please check Canvas for any updates to this schedule.

 | week | date | topic   | reading | assignments  |
 |------|------|---------|---------|--------------|
 |   |      | **MODULE 1: Overview and Computer Numbers** | | |